nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * Deletes the class group at the specified `INDEX`.
 * The index refers to the index number shown in the displayed class groups list.
+* The class group is removed from both the displayed list and the original list.
 * The index **must be a positive integer** 1, 2, 3, …​

 Examples: